A stratified homotopy hypothesis: Conically smooth stratified spaces

 which is \emph{sheafification}.
-The restriction of the forgetful functor $\strat_{|{\sf Top}^{\opn}} \to {\sf Top}^{\opn}$, to \emph{open embeddings} of topological spaces, is a Cartesian fibration; the Cartesian morphisms are \emph{open embeddings} of stratified spaces.
+The restriction of the forgetful functor $\strat_{|{\sf Top}^{\open}} \to {\sf Top}^{\open}$, to \emph{open embeddings} of topological spaces, is a Cartesian fibration; the Cartesian morphisms are \emph{open embeddings} of stratified spaces.
 It follows that this collection of covering sieves on $\strat$ is a Grothendieck topology.
-Therefore the sheafification functor is left exact, and the aforementioned adjunction is a morphism of $\infty$-topoi; see \cite{HTT}.
+Therefore the sheafification functor is left exact, and the aforementioned adjunction is (the opposite of) a geometric morphism between $\infty$-topoi; see \cite{HTT}.

-In a standard manner, we will extend a presheaf on $\strat$ to subspaces of stratified spaces.
-Namely, for $K$ a stratified space, consider the poset ${\sf Sub}(K)$ of subspaces of the underlying topological space of $K$, ordered by inclusion.
+In a standard manner, we will extend a presheaf on $\strat$ to subspaces of conically smooth stratified spaces.
+Namely, for $K$ a conically smooth stratified space, consider the poset ${\sf Sub}(K)$ of subspaces of the underlying topological space of $K$, ordered by inclusion.
 Taking images defines a functor $\strat_{/K}\to {\sf Sub}(K)$.
-This functor restricts as an equivalence of categories $\strat^{\emb}_{/K} \to {\sf Sub}^{\opn}(K)$ from the subcategory of \emph{open embeddings} to $K$, to the subposet of \emph{open} subspaces of $K$.
+This functor restricts as an equivalence of categories $\strat^{\emb}_{/K} \to {\sf Sub}^{\open}(K)$ from the subcategory of \emph{open embeddings} to $K$, to the subposet of \emph{open} subspaces of $K$.
 We thus have the composite functor

 where ${\sf LKan}$ is given by left Kan extension.
 Explicitly, for $\cF$ a presheaf on $\strat$, the value of this composite functor on $\cF$ evaluates on a subspace $K_0\subset K$ as